-The log() function means log to the base 10 in native SIMetrix expressions.
-However, in some other simulators log() means log to the base e.
-Expressions written in the format of another simulator will interpret log() in the same way as that simulator.
-In particular PSpice ABM syntax is recognised by SIMetrix and, as PSpice interprets log() and log to base e, SIMetrix will do so too when used in a PSpice ABM expression.
+Arbitrary sources implemented using PSpice ABM syntax are also recognised by SIMetrix and, as PSpice interprets log() as log to base e, SIMetrix will do so too when used in a PSpice ABM expression regardless of the logFunctionBaseE option setting.
 For example:

+'''

-E1 n1 n2 VALUE = $\{log(1+exp(V(n3,n4)))\}$
+E1 n1 n2 VALUE = \{log(1+exp(V(n3,n4)))\}

+'''

-In the above, log is interpreted as log to base e.
+In the above, log is interpreted as log to base e even if the logFunctionBaseE option setting above is set to 0.